manulera/ShareYourCloning_frontend/readme.md

 Check [contribution guidelines in the main repository](https://github.com/manulera/ShareYourCloning/blob/master/CONTRIBUTING.md).

-## Acknowledgements :pray:

-Thanks to [@ikayz](https://github.com/ikayz) for initial improvements to the frontend.

-Thanks to [@joyceykao](https://github.com/joyceykao) for discussions on how to approach UI/UX and users interview.

 ## Settings for vscode :desktop_computer:

 If you are going to develop using vscode, you can create a folder in the directory of the project called `.vscode`, and create a `settings.json` inside of it, with this content: